 Stop the spread of flu

 Cover your mouth with a tissue when you sneeze or cough, or cough into your arm.
 The flu virus survives only 3 to 5 minutes on your hand, but left behind on another surface, it can live up to 48 hours.
-Think about the things you touch in a day that can harbor the flu virus — cell phones, remote controls, computer keyboards, doorknobs, sponges, toothbrushes, soap dispensers, shopping carts, handrails and the buttons of microwaves, vending machines, elevators and ATMs.
+Think about the things you touch in a day that can hold the flu virus — cell phones, remote controls, computer keyboards, doorknobs, sponges, toothbrushes, soap dispensers, shopping carts, refrigerator door handles, handrails and the buttons of microwaves, vending machines, elevator, and ATMs.

 How to wash your hands